VeldEnDuin/VeldEnDuin.github.io/en/accomodation/rent/comfort2-caravan.md

 ## Facilities caravan

-- small living room with with digital tv and modem
+- small living room with digital tv and modem
 - kitchen with cooker (2 hot plates), small microwave and Philips Barista (coffee cups)
 - welcome pack with coffee and tea
 - bathroom with shower and washbasin